Nettle ravioli are a wonderful way to celebrate the coming of spring.

 Nettle Ravioli in Nettle Pasta

-- 2 cooked Yukon Gold or other waxy potatoes, about 8 ounces
+- 8 ounces cooked Yukon Gold or other waxy potatoes

 - 4 ounces mascarpone